-We have performance information for two previous transactions from Alba Leasing that we rated: Alba 5, 7 and 8.
+We have performance information for three previous transactions from Alba Leasing that we rated: Alba 7, 8 and 9.

-The underlying portfolio of the Alba 5 transaction was repurchased in May 2016 and the remaining collateral contributed to the portfolio of Alba 8.
-Cumulative defaults in Alba 5 totaled 6.71% of the original balance, as of February 2016, which reflects a B1 pool quality since the closing date.
-The performance of Alba 5 has been in line with our original expectations and also comparable to other Italian leasing transactions.
-The performance of the Alba 8 is less relevant due to the short time from closing which is less than a year.
+Cumulative defaults in Alba 7 totaled 2.48% of the original balance, as of September 2018, which reflects a Ba2 pool quality since the closing date.
+The performance of Alba 7 has been in line with our original expectations and also comparable to other Italian leasing transactions.
+The performance of the Alba 8 and Alba 9 are less relevant due to the short time from closing which is approximately two and one years, respectively.